 if oral solution of 1mg/1 mL then give 0.25mL/lb to 1 mL/lb 4.
 May be given in divided dose q12hr.

-Typical method of administration for prednisone or prednisolone
+Example of a typical method of administration for prednisone or prednisolone

 Divided dose q12h times three days, then once daily times three days, then once every other day as directed by veterinarian.